h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

 - In ``H2OXGBoost`` Scala And Python API, the methods ``getNEstimators`` and ``setNEstimators`` are removed.
 Please use ``getNtrees`` and
   ``setNtrees`` instead.

-- The default value of ``spark.ext.h2o.internal_secure_connections`` has changed to ``true`` which means that Sparkling Water in internal backend and automatic mode of external backend is now running secured by default.

 - In Scala and Python API for tree-based algorithms, the method ``getR2Stopping`` is removed in favor of ``getStoppingRounds``, ``getStoppingMetric``, ``getStoppingTolerance`` methods and the method ``setR2Stopping`` is removed in favor of ``setStoppingRounds``, ``setStoppingMetric``, ``setStoppingTolerance`` methods.